shuyelin06/Obsidian-Notes/content/Classes/MATH475/MATH475.md

 > n - m + f = 2
 > $$
 >
+> > Intuitively, this is telling us that if we have too many edges, then we cannot have a planar graph!
+>
 > > [!Note]- Proof
 > >
 > > By induction on $m$, if $m = 0$, then $n = 1$, so we have 1 region.